Top 12 Best Time Tracking Apps for Freelancers

 7 – Everhour

-Everhour is a time tracker app that simplifies that process of time monitoring.
+Everhour offers time tracking apps that simplify the process of time monitoring.

 The app also integrates with the Chrome browser via an extension and will let you run the timer from your browser toolbar itself.